How to Research Your Market

 1. Know Your Competition

-Use business directories, web searches, local knowledge and industry associations to research your competition.
-You should be aware of each competitor’s:
+Use business directories, web searches, local knowledge, and industry associations to research your competition.
+Learn about each competitor’s:

 • Products and services